 - Well-designed restoration actions improve the health of forests ecosystems, reduce risk of severe fire, and sustain local jobs and economies.
 These actions may include thinning, creating more diverse forest stands at the landscape level, prescribed fire and restoring native species.

 - The timber industry can be an ally in ecosystem restoration.
-Forestry practices and mill infrastructure have evolved, and conservation groups have more confidence that appropriately designed projects can avoid impairing—and can improve—the ecological health of certain forest types.
-The revenue generated from the sale of wood products helps finance restoration activities.
+Forestry practices and mill infrastructure have evolved since the timber wars.
+Ecologically-minded thinning and prescribed burning can improve the ecological health of certain forest types.
+These projects often include watershed restoration efforts such as relocating roads out of stream bottoms.
+The revenue generated from the sale of wood products can help pay for additional restoration activities.

 - The Idaho Roadless Rule helps focus efforts.
 The rule sets clear objectives that steer action to the roaded front country and helps groups avoid past disputes.